Clojure

 Channels are first-class values that can be passed around like any other value.

 Channels may optionally be supplied with a transducer and an exception handler.
 The transducer will be applied to values that pass through the channel.
 If a transducer is supplied, the channel must be buffered (transducers can create intermediate values that must be stored somewhere).
+Channel transducers must not block, whether by issuing i/o operations or by externally synchronizing, else risk impeding or deadlocking go blocks.

 The ex-handler is a function of one argument (a Throwable).
 If an exception occurs while applying the transducer, the ex-handler will be invoked, and any non-nil return value will be placed in the channel.
 If no ex-handler is supplied, exceptions will flow and be handled where they occur (note that this may in either the writer or reader thread depending on the operation and the state of the buffer).